pfkrajca/CNAttack/README.md

 Repository for CSCB Final Project, Group 6

 ## Description
 CNAttack is a computational tool to identify CNVs.
-This tools is a CNA detection choose your own adventure that allows users to cutomize the package as follows.
+This package is a CNA detection choose your own adventure that allows users to cutomize the package as follows:

 Choose your own clustering variable
 * Cell Type
 * Time point
 * Conditioned group

 Choose your own expression average
 * Cluster specific
 * Reference specific